 Exempt employees must take their voluntary furlough days in five day increments during the same work week.
 Exempt employees may not take voluntary furlough days during any week which includes a university holiday.

-All furlough days must be taken during the 2020-2021 fiscal year and while the employee is in a pay status.
+All furlough days must be taken during the current fiscal year and while the employee is in a pay status.
 For example, 9-month employees must take their furlough days between August 16, 2020 and May 15, 2021.

 Employees must schedule furlough days in consultation with their department.